-This one-pan, restaurant-quality honey glazed salmon yields perfectly tender, flaky salmon fillets smothered in a sticky, sweet, savory honey-soy glaze, pan-seared until crisp, then broiled to perfection in just 20 minutes!
+This one-pan, restaurant-quality honey glazed salmon yields perfectly tender, flaky salmon fillets smothered in a sticky, sweet-savory glaze and is ready in under 30 minutes!

-- Salmon fillets: For the best results, I recommend using fresh wild salmon filets (like wild sockeye, coho, or king salmon), skin-on, and bones removed, all a similar size between 6-8oz.
+- Salmon fillets: I recommend using wild fresh salmon filets (like wild sockeye, coho, or king salmon), skin-on, and bones removed, all a similar size between 6-8oz.
 You can use frozen (thawed) salmon, too.

 - Olive oil and butter: Using a combination of both helps to produce rich and buttery fish packed with flavor.

-- Lemon juice: (or lime juice/rice wine vinegar) For tang and brightness in the glaze.
+- Lemon juice: Or lime juice/rice wine vinegar.
 Add the zest for extra bold citrus.

-- Sriracha: (or other hot sauce) For heat – adjust the amount or omit if preferred.
+- Sriracha: Or other hot sauce.
+Adjust the amount or omit if preferred.
 A pinch of red pepper flakes would also work.

 - Water: To bring the sauce to the correct consistency.